bartificer/programming-by-stealth/docs/pbs28.md

 When it comes to the years, I have implemented them as a whole number, which I allow to be negative or zero.
 In our day-to-day way of writing years, there is no year zero.
 The year before 1CE (or 1AD if you prefer the Christian-centric view of time) was not 0CE, or 0BCE (or indeed 0AD or 0BC), it was 1BCE (or 1BC).

 We could store our year as a whole number with a sign, and throw an error if someone tries to use zero, but then maths stops behaving properly.
 You’d like to be able to subtract two years from each other to determine how far apart they are.
-If you implicitly skip zero then you start to get the wrong answer from simple subtractions when ever one number is positive and the other is negative.
+If you implicitly skip zero, then you start to get the wrong answer from simple subtractions whenever one number is positive and the other is negative.

 The solution to this dilemma is to use so-called [Astronomical Year Numbering](https://en.wikipedia.org/wiki/Astronomical_year_numbering), and that’s what my code does.
 When storing dates, you store them as whole numbers with a sign, and allow zero.
 All positive numbers represent CE years, and all negative numbers and represent BCE years plus one.
 So 1 is 1AD, 0 is 1BCE, and -1 is 2BCE and so on.

 Internally, my solution stores years as astronomical years so that maths works, but, when generating strings, my code renders years in CE or BCE.
-This is done by checking whether or not the year is less than of equal to zero, and if it is, subtracting one get the correct BCE year.
+This is done by checking whether or not the year is less than or equal to zero.
+If it is, subtracting one gets the correct BCE year.
 You can see an example of this in my implementation of the `.european()` function:

 ```javascript
 pbs.Date.prototype.european = function(){